mezis/git-whistles/README.md

 `git outstanding-features [-f from-branch] [-t to-branch] [--oneline]` - List the pull requests merged in `[to-branch]` but not in `[from-branch]`.
 Useful to prepare a list of stuff you're going to deploy.
 Defaults to listing what's on `origin/master` but not on `origin/production`.
 By default lists one feature per line, if `--oneline` or `-o` is specified features will be separated by spaces instead.

 `git pivotal-branch <story-id>` - Creates a branch name suggestion from the specified Pivotal Tracker story ID.
-It also comments on the story the branch name created and starts the story.
+It also starts the story and writes the branch name as a comment.

 `git pivotal-open <story-id>` - Opens the Pivotal Tracker story page for the current branch, from the specified Pivotal Tracker story ID or it is inferred from the branch name if not supplied